 All horticulture samples are subjected to a multi-residue screen which covers a range of fungicides, organophosphates, organochlorines, synthetic pyrethroids, herbicides and dithiocarbamates.
 The multi-residue screen has been developed in consultation with all participating horticulture industry peak bodies.

-A set portion of almond and macadamia samples are also subjected to phosphine and/or heavy metals screening.
+According to agreed industry sampling rates, a set portion of almond and macadamia samples are also subjected to additional special herbicide, phosphine and/or heavy metals screening.

 | Year ||Samples||Compliance (%)|